erhickey/eomcalc/README.md

 ## About

-A simple static site built with typescript/css/html.
-This project has no runtime dependencies, and some development dependencies (typescript, rxjs, esbuild, eslint, @typescript-eslint, prettier).
+An over-engineered static site built with typescript/css/html/haskell.
+This project has several development dependencies (typescript, rxjs, esbuild, eslint, @typescript-eslint, prettier).

-Included in this project is a Haskell program which parses data from multiple game files, aggregates the data, and writes it out as JSON for use in the calculator.
+The Haskell program parses data from multiple game files, aggregates the data, and writes it out as JSON for use in the calculator.

 ## Data JSON Generation Steps: